Tuttotorna/OMNIA/README.md

 ---

-Bounded-use principle

-OMNIA is valid only under bounded use.

-This requires:

-bounded inputs

-bounded transformations

-bounded metrics

-bounded outputs

-bounded claims

-Any attempt to expand OMNIA into an unbounded general theory breaks the scope of the system.

----

 Strong non-claims

+OMNIA does not:

-OMNIA does not prove truth in the universal sense.
+prove truth in the universal sense

-OMNIA does not solve reasoning.
+solve reasoning

-OMNIA does not replace task evaluation.
+replace task evaluation

-OMNIA does not certify safety in the broad sense.
+certify safety in the broad sense

-OMNIA does not explain meaning.
+explain meaning

-OMNIA does not function as an autonomous decision-maker.
+function as an autonomous decision-maker

-OMNIA does not require belief in any broader theoretical framework to remain valid inside scope.

 ---